wenjinnn/wenvim/readme.md

 ### Must have
 1. [ripgrep](https://github.com/BurntSushi/ripgrep) depend by many plugin.
 2. All the LSP package that configured in [lua/plugin/lspconfig.lua](lua/plugin/lspconfig.lua), if you're going to use these.
+3. Linters and formatters that you want to use for conform.nvim and nvim-lint, you may also need to configure them in [lua/plugin/editing.lua](lua/plugin/editing.lua)

 ### Recommend
 1. [tmux](https://github.com/tmux/tmux) for terminal multiplexing, I'm almost using it only in WSL.